-The Cayanga-Bugallon Solar Power Plant was completed in October 2023, and the plant began commercial operations in July 2024.
-Meanwhile, the Laoag Solar Power Plant was completed in April 2024, and began commercial operations in December 2024.
+The Cayanga-Bugallon Solar Power Plant was completed in October 2023, and started commercial operations in July 2024.
+Meanwhile, the Laoag Solar Power Plant was completed in April 2024, and started commercial operations in December 2024.

 PV Sinag was incorporated on October 1, 2013, and is wholly-owned by ARI.